philrz/super/docs/language/functions/is.md

 ```

 If you test a named type with its underlying type, the types are different,
-but if you use the type name or typeunder function, there is a match:
+but if you use the type name or typeof and under functions, there is a match:
 ```mdtest-spq
 # spq
 yield is(<{s:string}>)